sendgrid/docs/content/docs/for-developers/tracking-events/analytics-with-keen-io.md

 ## 	Your Data: SendGrid Data Models

+## Your Data: SendGrid Data Models

-A separate Event Collection, aptly named for each type of email event, is created within your Keen Project.
-Under SendGrid Event Webhook Settings, each email event type that is selected will be recorded as a separate Event Collection in Keen.
-It's recommended to "Select All" in order to access full functionality of the Keen app’s reporting.
+In the SendGrid app, navigate to **Mail Settings** and then select  **Event Webhook**.
+Each email event type that is selected will be recorded as a separate Event Collection in your Keen project.
+We recommended checking **Select All** to access full functionality of the Keen app’s reporting.

  The email events that are recorded are:

 - `email_bounce`
 - `email_click`